jakeledoux/m64/readme.md

 > :warning: This crate is in *pre-alpha* and should not be used for any
 > purpose at this time.

-An emulator of the MAXCOM 64 personal computer.
+A MAXCOM 64 personal computer emulator.

 # Memory Map